sheffieldnlp/cwi/README.md

 We will follow the Fork and Pull Workflow.
 Instructions on how this development model works are given [here](https://reflectoring.io/github-fork-and-pull/).

-Once you have cloned your fork, run `git setup.py develop` from the root folder, so that the `src` module is "installed" and can be imported from anywhere in the code.
+Once you have cloned your fork, run `setup.py develop` from the root folder, so that the `src` module is "installed" and can be imported from anywhere in the code.

 Project Organization
 --------------------